Dance1211/climate-app/new-README.md

 ## Description

 This app was completed in 2 week period as the final project of the [Northcoders](https://northcoders.com/) software development bootcamp.
-The website uses the [Köppen climate classification system](https://en.wikipedia.org/wiki/K%C3%B6ppen_climate_classification) to serve the user with countries that are similar to their input destination.
+The website uses the [Köppen climate classification system](https://en.wikipedia.org/wiki/K%C3%B6ppen_climate_classification) to serve the user with locations that are similar to their input destination.

 The app uses a non-relational database to store information about the climate zones and their corresponding latitude/longitude values, and also cities and their lat/lng values.
 External APIs are used to grab relevant pictures, current weather, and historical weather.